December 19, 2024

 • European Union

-The CSRD came into force on January 5, 2023 and mandates extensive sustainability disclosures for large companies which must report according to the ESRS.
+The CSRD came into force on January 5, 2023, and mandates extensive sustainability disclosures for large companies which must report according to the ESRS.
 This alignment aims to provide a unified approach to sustainability reporting, reducing the complexity for companies operating within the EU.
-The EU’s adoption of IFRS S2 will closely mirror the original standards with several jurisdiction-specific adaptations to consider:
+While the EU’s adoption of IFRS S2 will closely mirror the original standards, there are several jurisdiction-specific adaptations to consider:

 1. The EU’s version expands the scope beyond climate-related disclosures to encompass broader environmental, social, and governance (ESG) factors, as mandated by the CSRD.